Are you thinking about building a new home but don’t know if you can afford what you want to do?

 Are you too scared to sign up a designer or builder because you don’t want to end up paying lots of money in fees to find out that what you want is way above your budget?

-What if I would tell you there is a quick and easy way to explore your options without paying a fortune?
+What if I told you there is a quick and easy way to explore your options without paying a fortune?

 It’s a Feasibility Design Review

-Step Two involved us drawing up 2 simple design options with basic floor plan sketches.
+Step Two involved us drawing up 2 simple design options with basic floor plan sketches / muck ups.